 Dawn at Your Doorstep

-The rooster wakes up the sun each day, brings in light, dispels darkness, and asks humans to shed laziness and get to work.
+The rooster wakes up the sun each day, brings in good luck and light, dispels darkness, and asks humans to shed laziness and get to work.
 He protects his brood, fights till death if challenged to a duel and generally minds his business with a lot of self-esteem and pride.
 For this very reason, in ancient Persia it was a protective symbol associated with light and struggle against harm, evils and evil spirits.
-The crowing of a rooster signified a visit of angels, represented sun and light and symbolized, above all, hope in its purest form.
+The crowing of a rooster signified a visit of angels, represented sun and light and symbolized, above all, hope and good luck in its purest form.

-Indian handicrafts, with a rich legacy of over 2000 years, became the canvas for interpreting the rooster through various art forms.
+For us, Indian handicrafts, with a rich legacy of over 2000 years, became the canvas for interpreting the rooster through various art forms.
 Brilliant artists, many of them award winners, stepped forward to paint this canvas with their own unique interpretations of Parodarsh.
 And now you are a part of this canvas too!
+This website will be of immense use to interior designers and architects with many ideas for wall décor and object placement.

-Come join us on our journey of spreading the message of light, starting from your very own home.
+Come join us on our journey of spreading good vibes, positive energy and good luck starting from your very own home.

 Going back to Zoroastrian Roots